makinacorpus/drupalindustry.recipe.drush/README.txt

     cd simplydrupal-distribution

+* Configure: create etc/distribution.make and adapt the profile's URL with your username.
+You can copy the etc/distribution.make.sample file to etc/distribution.make.
+Adapt at least your username in the projects[simplydrupal][download][url] directive.

 * Execute bin/bootstrap => initializes distribution tools, such as drush and drush make.

 * Execute drush make from www/::

     cd www
     ../bin/drush make ../etc/distribution.make -y

-* Visit the www/install.php file with a browser or execute bin/install => configures the distribution and the project on your system
+* Visit the www/install.php file with a browser

 Activate script: extend current shell environment
 =================================================